Iran denies role in Thai blasts

 A day earlier, bomb attacks targeted Israeli embassy staff in India and Georgia.
 Israel accused Iran and its Lebanese ally, the Islamic movement Hezbollah, of being behind those attacks.
 Iran denied involvement.

-Tensions between Iran and its arch-enemy Israel are on the increase over Iran's nuclear research programme, which the West fears is designed to produce nuclear weapons, an accusation Iran denies.
+Tensions between Iran and its arch-enemy Israel are on the increase over Iran's nuclear research program, which the West fears is designed to produce nuclear weapons, an accusation Iran denies.

 Thai investigators believe they have found a link between this week's bomb blasts in Bangkok and New Delhi.
 In a third incident, a bomb apparently targeting Israeli embassy staff in the Georgian capital Tbilisi failed to explode.